harvardnlp/sent-conv-torch/README.md

 # Sentence Convolution Code in Torch

-This code implements Kim (2014) sentence convolution code in torch with GPUs.
-It replicates his results on existing datasets, and allows training of models on arbitrary other text datasets.
+This code implements Kim (2014) sentence convolution code in Torch with GPUs.
+It replicates the results on existing datasets, and allows training of models on arbitrary other text datasets.

 ## Quickstart

 To make data in hdf5 format, run the following (with word2vec .bin path and choice of dataset):

-    python make_hdf5.py /path/to/word2vec.bin MR
+    python preprocess.py MR /path/to/word2vec.bin

 To run training with GPUs: